stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ### The Approach

-1. Stoplight flavored markdown extends GitHub flavor markdown with inline comment annotations.
+1. Stoplight Flavored Markdown extends GitHub Flavored Markdown with inline comment annotations.
-2. The value inside of the annotations is a YAML object, and the annotation affects the markdown block that directly follows it in the document.
+2. The value inside of the annotations is a YAML object, and the annotation affects the Markdown block that directly follows it in the document.

-By leveraging comments to store annotations, Stoplight flavored markdown degrades gracefully to any other markdown renderer (Github, for example).
+By leveraging comments to store annotations, Stoplight Flavored Markdown degrades gracefully to any other Markdown renderer (Github, for example).